Hafifi12/bijak-belajar/README.md

 # Bijak Belajar

-Tiny Finder is a free Flutter learning app for kids ages 3 to 7.
+Bijak Belajar is a free Flutter learning app for kids ages 3 to 7.
 It helps children explore real objects, match memory cards, and sort numbers or letters with playful train activities.

 ## MVP